rancher/rancher.github.io/rancher/v1.2/en/installing-rancher/installing-server/no-internet-access/index.md

 ## Launching Rancher Server with No Internet Access
 ---

 Rancher Server is able to run without internet, but the web browser accessing the UI will need access to the private network.
-Rancher can be configured with either a private registry or with a HTTP proxy.
+Rancher can be configured with either a private registry or with an HTTP proxy.

 When launching Rancher server with no internet access, there will be a couple of features that will no longer work properly.

-* Launching Hosts using the UI for Cloud Providers - Since Rancher is calling `docker-machine` to create hosts in the cloud providers, this functionality will not work.
-You will add [custom hosts]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/custom/) to your Rancher setup.
+* Launching Hosts using the UI for Cloud Providers - Since Rancher is calling Docker Machine to create hosts in the cloud providers, this functionality will not work.
+You will only be able to add [custom hosts]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/custom/) to your Rancher setup.
-* GitHub Authentication
+* Github Authentication

-* Templates from the [Rancher Catalog](https://github.com/rancher/rancher-catalog) and [Community Catalog](https://github.com/rancher/community-catalog) - These catalogs rely on being cloned from Github, but you will be able to [add internal private catalogs]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/private-catalogs) into Rancher.
+### Rancher Server Tags

+The `rancher/server:latest` tag will be our stable release builds, which Rancher recommends for deployment in production.
+For each minor release tag, we will provide documentation for the specific version.

+If you are interested in trying one of our latest development builds which will have been validated through our CI automation framework, please check our [releases page](https://github.com/rancher/rancher/releases) to find the latest development release tag.
+These releases are not meant for deployment in production.
+All development builds will be appended with a `*-pre{n}` suffix to denote that it's a development release.
+For any release with a `rc{n}` suffix, please do not use this tag.
+These `rc` builds are meant for the Rancher team to test out the development builds.

 ### Using Private Registry